 For those who are just getting started with digitising or creating new content using digital formats, we have put together seven good practice tips that can help make it digital.

-Descriptive information, or metadata, has always been important in professional collection management.
-Before digital storage there was always an option for users to browse shelves or filing cabinets to find what they wanted.
-Today the huge volumes of digital content being created means browsing by simple date, alphabetical or numerical order quickly becomes impractical.
-Most of this content is also not managed by information professionals.
-To ensure your digital content can be stored, found and used over time, it needs to have good metadata attached or tagged to it that describes what the content is, where it came from, and who can use it.
+To ensure your digital content can be stored, found and used over time, it needs to have good metadata (that is, descriptive information) attached or tagged to it that describes what the content is, where it came from, and who can use it.
 If you find you are generating digital content with filenames such as IMG_001.JPG, 1.WAV, or UNTITLED.AVI, rename them now!
 Good metadata is accurate, clear and meaningful.
 As a general rule of thumb, the more information you can include, the better.

 Any digital content that amounts to more than a few dozen items needs to be managed as a collection.
-This means continuing to develop it over time by adding, removing and updating content as required, and being prepared to migrate the individual items between different hardware and software platforms.
+This means continuing to develop it over time by adding, removing and updating content as required, and being prepared to migrate the individual items between different hardware and software platforms as technology changes.
 It also means planning for ongoing back-up and maintenance, along with using a repository, content management or database system that supports open standards.
-It will be easier to plan and make these decisions ahead of your content creation so that you have a realistic view of the resources and formats required for the volume of content being generated.

 Part of management is also deciding who has authority to access and make changes to the collection and who has overall responsibility and ownership of the content within.
 Although someone with IT skills may be needed to administer the hardware and software, a different set of skills is needed to make judgements about changes to the content.
 This process can be assisted by the creation of a collection policy that documents what the collection is about, how changes are made, who can access the collection and who is responsible overall.